-Setting Default Description/Values Latency 20 Specifies how long the decoder will buffer received packets.
-Note The SRT buffer, configured as "Latency", is the time reserved in the decoder to recover missing packets.
+Setting Default Description/Values Latency 20 Specifies how long the decoder will buffer received packets. i Note The SRT buffer, configured as "Latency", is the time reserved in the decoder to recover missing packets.
 Because real-time video cannot be paused, restarted, slowed down, or accelerated, the buffer adds a fixed delay in the end-to-end latency.
 If a lost packet cannot be recovered, this may result in an A/V artifact.
 In this case, you should increase the SRT latency as it is likely too low.
-Please see the SRT Deployment Guide (available from the Download Center on the Haivision Support Portal) for tuning guidance.
+Please see the SRT Deployment Guide for tuning guidance.
 Encrypted Off Toggle to On to enable decryption of encrypted streams.
 Passphrase n/a (Encrypted must be On; must match encoder passphrase) This parameter is required if the stream is encrypted and is used to retrieve the cryptographic key protecting the stream.
-Range = 10-79 UTF8 characters
+Range = 10-79 UTF8 characters Reject Unencrypted Callers On (Listener Connection mode only, and Encrypted must be On) For security reasons, when encryption is enabled in the decoder's SRT Listener stream configuration, this option causes the decoder to reject all unencrypted SRT Caller streams.